elastisys/compliantkubernetes-apps/migration/v0.16.x-v0.17.x/upgrade-apps.md

 1. Check that `global.clusterDns` in both `wc-config.yaml` and `sc-config.yaml` matches the IP for the `coredns` service in `kube-system` namespace.
    Old default values did not match defaults in Kubespray.

+1. Run migration script: `./migration/v0.16.x-v0.17.x/migrate-dex-additional-static-clients.sh`

+   This script introduces `dex.additionalStaticClients` and create entries for each additional static client already defined on the CK8S cluster.

+1. Verify if the script added all your custom static clients under `dex.additionalStaticClients`.
+If so, delete the backup at `${CK8S_CONFIG_PATH}/secrets.yaml.bak`.

 1. Run init to get new defaults:

     ```bash